 Challenges and Delays

 Several factors have caused delays in the settlement process.
-These include the sheer volume of claims, the complexity of each case, and legal challenges and appeals.
+These include the sheer volume of claims, the complexity of each case, hearing oral arguments, and legal challenges and appeals.
 Also, gathering sufficient evidence and documentation can be time-consuming.
 The BSA and the legal teams involved are working diligently to overcome these challenges and ensure that survivors receive the compensation they deserve.

 Despite the delays, the commitment to providing justice and financial relief to survivors remains unwavering.
 Efforts are being made to streamline the process and address any obstacles that may arise, ensuring that all claims are processed as efficiently as possible.
 However, if you are facing financial instability before your claim is determined, then you should apply for a Boy Scout lawsuit loan.